LeastAuthority/magic-crystal/protocol.md

 It may make sense to ask the user.

 They have done the hard work of completing a transfer which might indicate keeping Shards.
-Shards also represent a risk: **anyone** who collects enough of them can re-construct the Application Data.
+Shards also represent a risk: **anyone** who collects enough of them can reconstruct the Application Data.
 So, both sides can have an interest in deleting the Shard data.

 For example, a Custodian may simply ask the backup side which is best (delete, or continue to retain the Shard).